FedericoElles/task_fashionid/readme.md

 ## Design goals

-* Possibility to add further questions with single line of code for code and tests
+* Possibility to add further questions with single line of code for logic and tests
 * Reuse existing libraries
 * Top-down readabilty of source code